Blog

 • You do not have health insurance (including Medicaid or Medicare)

-• You have insurance, need diagnostic tests, and meet the criteria for financial barriers.
+• You have insurance, need diagnostic tests, and meet the criteria for financial struggles.

 If you are eligible for a free cancer screening, you can enroll in BreastCare by contacting a partnered doctor, Local Health Unit or Community Health Center.
 Click here to find a provider near you to enroll in BreastCare.
 Once registered, you will receive a BreastCare ID card with complete information on the BreastCare program.
 A partnered provider will schedule an appointment for your breast exam and Pap test.
 After this, they will schedule an appointment for you to have a mammogram.